Should I Appeal My 70 Percent VA Disability Rating?

 Winning a VA disability appeal isn’t impossible.
 You just need to understand how to appeal correctly, write briefs, submit evidence, create new medical reports with experts, legal precedence – okay, you get the idea, there’s a lot that goes into the appeals process.
 Appealing a 70 percent VA disability rating is not as easy as filling out a couple forms like many Veterans Service Officers would have you believe.

-This article explore two different scenarios veterans with a 70 percent VA disability may be considering.
+This article explores two different scenarios veterans with a 70 percent VA disability may be considering.
 The first is appealing for a 100% rating and the second scenario is appealing for TDIU benefits.
 The next two sections cover the pros and cons of both legal strategies.

 Appealing a 70 Percent VA Disability Rating for a 100% Rating